 Episode features include:

-The Soapbox: Paul talks with Andrew about the recent attacks he, The Other Palace and Carrie Hope Fletcher received on social media after announcing their production Heathers – The Musical regarding the costs of tickets, casting decisions and other matters.
+Paul talks with Andrew about the recent attacks he, The Other Palace and Carrie Hope Fletcher received on social media after announcing their production Heathers – The Musical regarding the costs of tickets, casting decisions and other matters.
 Paul talks frankly about how we should act on social media and what he thinks is unacceptable.
 He also talks about how he monitors his own behaviour and image on social media being a young, gay man who likes to party with his friends, whilst at the same time, honouring his responsibilities as Artistic Director of The Other Palace.

 Andrew covers his theatrical tips for June 2018, including Lonely Planet at Trafalgar Studios 2, Heathers – The Musical at The Other Place and Steve Furst: In Character at the Underbelly Festival.